IfyAnene7/blog-post/README.md

 To further drive this point home, we can see from the plot above that, as the training accuracy increases, the validation accuracy (**validation set**) does not follow a similar pattern.
 It is displaying wild variations, which is far from what is expected of the model (**idealized generalization**) i.e a slightly similar trend with the training accuracy.
 Another important thing to note is, the best hyperparameter value, the value that maximises the validation accuracy, that is obtained after optimising the hyperparameters might not produce the best score when evaluated on the test set.
 This is elucidated in the plot above, the best hyperparameter value gives an accuracy of 85% (**maximum val accuracy**).
 When these values are used to train the model, it doesn't perform as expected.
 It is only able to achieve an accuracy of 64% on the test set.
 Therefore, we cannot trust both our best validation scores and their corresponding best hyperparameter values.

-Things you can do when you encounter optimization bias:
+Things you can do when you encounter optimisation bias:

 - If it is possible and feasible, get more data.